-Buckeye's Nurse Advice Call Line is called NurseWise.
-NurseWise is a valuable resource provided to Buckeye members, but it should not replace a visit with your primary care provider (PCP).
+The Nurse Advice Call Line is a valuable resource provided to Buckeye members, but it should not replace a visit with your primary care provider (PCP.)
 This call line will provide you guidance on how to use health care and provides information on treatment options and available resources.
-Calls to NurseWise are free.
+Calls to the Nurse Advice Call Line are free.

 CALL 1-866-549-8289.
 This call is free.
-NurseWise is available 24 hours a day, 7 days a week, 365 days a year.
-We have free interpreter services for people who do not speak English.
-TTY 711 This call is free.
+The Nurse Advice Call Line is available 24 hours a day, 7 days a week, 365 days a year.
+We have free interpreter services for people who do not speak English. ТТҮ 711 This call is free.
 This number is for people who have hearing or speaking problems.
 You must have special telephone equipment to call it.
-NurseWise is available 24 hours a day, 7 days a week, 365 days a year.
+Nurse Advice Call Line is available 24 hours a day, 7 days a week, 365 days a year.